Category Management Made Easy

 How It’s Different: Traditional retail buying tends to operate in silos, with buyers focusing on their specific product lines without necessarily considering the broader business objectives.
 Category management, on the other hand, ensures that every decision made at the category level supports the overall corporate strategy.

 Benefits: Aligning category strategies with corporate goals ensures that all parts of the business are working towards the same objectives.
-This alignment helps to prioritize resources and efforts, leading to more coherent customer experiences and better business performance.
+This alignment helps to prioritize resources and efforts, leading to more cohesive customer experiences and better business performance.

 3. Assortment: Optimizing Product, Price, and Promotion